alexeicolin/javelin/README.md

 Files
 -----

-Just in case, the archive with the source code released under GPL, and images for the stock and my compilation of the kernel along with DTB and ramdisk are available <a href="https://drive.proton.me/urls/9YXA9KSGWG#Sz6k4jHFwQBO">here</a>.
+Just in case, the archive with the source code released under GPL, images for the stock and my compilation of the kernel along with DTB and ramdisk, and user manual for Promise FastTrak TX4650/2650 hardware are available <a href="https://drive.proton.me/urls/9YXA9KSGWG#Sz6k4jHFwQBO">here</a>.